 Theoretical and applied studies of geographic information systems (GIS), remote sensing and cartography.
-Interests in GIS include: spatial modelling and visualization, database structures and pattern recognition.
+Interests in GIS include: spatial modeling and visualization, database structures and pattern recognition.
 Application of GIS to: urban land use, locational analysis, wildlife habitat, wetlands, arctic soils and vegetation, glacier dynamics, and landscape.
 Planetary cartography and mapping of asteroids.
 Applications of remote sensing to resource management, cartography, and earth surface processes (including vegetation patterns, river channel form, and urban surface temperatures).

 Studies of earth surface processes in hydrology, geomorphology, climatology, biogeography and pedology using instrumented field sites, terrain analysis, remote sensing and GIS.
 Current projects include urban heat island, forest fragmentation, subglacial hydrology, and fluvial sediment transport.